 All young people who have completed primary and lower secondary education, or the equivalent, have a statutory right to three years of upper secondary education in Norway.
 Upper secondary education is voluntary and is financed by county councils.
 Pupils from other Nordic countries may apply on the same terms as Norwegian pupils.

 All pupils who have completed primary and lower secondary education, or the equivalent, are entitled to apply for upper secondary education.
 This is called the ‘young person’s right’ (ungdomsrett).
 Pupils are entitled to admission to one of three education programmes for which they have applied in the first year (Vg1), followed by two years of education in the programme (three years for vocational programmes, yrkesfag).
 You are also entitled to change your choice if you wish.
 You will then be given extended time to complete the programme.
 The young person’s right applies until the school year starting in the year of your 24th birthday.
 You are only entitled to complete upper secondary education once, so when you have completed a programme, you are no longer entitled to a place in upper secondary education.

 Everyone who has completed primary and lower secondary education or equivalent, but who has not completed upper secondary education, is entitled to upper secondary education from the year of their 25th birthday.
 This is called the ‘adult’s right’ (voksenrett).
 Counties may have different regulations for application, admission and organisation of adult education.
-Contact the adult education service in the municipality of the county in which you want to apply for education.
+Contact the adult education service in the county council where you want to apply for education.

 If you are a Nordic citizen, you are entitled to upper secondary education in a different Nordic country to your own, for example in Norway.
 Under the terms of the Nordic Agreement on Co-operation on Upper Secondary School Education, all the Nordic countries must recognise each other’s upper secondary education programmes.
 The agreement guarantees that Nordic citizens can apply for admission to an upper secondary education programme in another Nordic country on the same terms as the country’s own citizens.